 In boys, sexual changes begin with enlargement of the scrotum and testes, followed by lengthening of the penis (see figure Diagrammatic representation of Tanner stages I to V of penis maturation in boys) and enlargement of the seminal vesicles and prostate (1).
 Next, pubic hair appears (see figure Diagrammatic representation of Tanner stages II to V for development of pubic hair in boys).
 Axillary and facial hair appears about 2 years after pubic hair.
 The growth spurt usually begins a year after the testes start enlarging (see figure Puberty—when male sexual characteristics develop).
 The median age for first ejaculation (between 12½ years and 14 years in the US) is affected by psychologic, cultural, and biologic factors.
 First ejaculation takes place about 1 year after penis growth accelerates.
 Gynecomastia, usually in the form of breast buds, is common among young adolescent boys and usually resolves within several years.

 In most girls, breast budding is the first visible sign of sexual maturation, followed closely by the initiation of the growth spurt.
 Shortly thereafter, pubic and axillary hair appears.
 Menarche generally occurs about 2 yr after onset of breast development and when growth in height slows after reaching its peak.
-Menarche occurs within a wide range, with most girls in the US starting their periods at 12 or 13 yr (see Figure: Puberty—when female sexual characteristics develop. and see Figure: Diagrammatic representation of Tanner stages I to V of human breast maturation.) and pubic hair development (see Figure: Diagrammatic representation of Tanner stages I to V for development of pubic hair in girls.) can be detailed using the Tanner method.
+Menarche occurs within a wide range, with most girls in the US starting their periods at 12 or 13 yr (see Figure: Puberty—when female sexual characteristics develop.).
+The stages of breast growth (see Figure: Diagrammatic representation of Tanner stages I to V of human breast maturation.) and pubic hair development (see Figure: Diagrammatic representation of Tanner stages I to V for development of pubic hair in girls.) can be detailed using the Tanner method.

 If the order of sexual changes is disturbed, growth may be abnormal, and the physician should consider pathologic reasons.